PieterPenninckx/resource-management-in-rust/src/garbage-collectors.md

 This is the task of the garbage collector.
 The garbage collector is a piece of software that runs together with your application.
-It analyses the state of the running program, looking for pieces of memory that can no longer be used.
+It analyses the state of the running program and looks for pieces of memory that are no longer needed.
-It then releases these pieces of memory.
+It then releases these pieces of memory so that they can be re-used.

 There are many techniques for garbage collecting.
 One technique, called 'reference counting', can be implemented relatively easily and requires only a little help from the programming language.
-Other techniques require extensive support from the programming language.
+Other techniques, such as 'mark-and-sweep' require extensive support from the programming language.

 Most recent programming languages, including Python, JavaScript, Java, C# and Go, offer extensive support for garbage collecting.
 In these languages, you